 A powerful feature of raster data is the ability to conduct mathematics using multiple datasets.
-For example, adding multiple burnt area raster layers together, we can produce fire frequency information giving new insights into the fire regimes of a region.
+For example, by adding multiple burnt area raster layers together, we can produce fire frequency information, giving new insights into the fire regimes of a region.

 Load all of the downloaded raster fire data into QGIS using the file browser.

 Clip each fire raster to Kakadu the same as you did for the elevation data.
 This time, set the output data as a file to save into a ‘working’ directory:

 As you clip each fire dataset give it a name as shown below.